Problem-informed Graphical Quantum Generative Learning

 \section{Acknowledgements}

 The authors would like to thank the support of the Hungarian National Research, Development and Innovation Office (NKFIH) through the KDP-2021 and KDP-2023 funding scheme, the Quantum Information National Laboratory of Hungary and the grants TKP-2021-NVA-04 and FK 135220.
-The authors also acknowledge the computational resources provided by the Wigner Scientific Computational Laboratory (WSCLAB).
+Z.Z. was partially supported by the Horizon Europe programme HORIZON-CL4-2022-QUANTUM-01-SGA via the project 101113946 OpenSuperQPlus100 and the QuantERA II project HQCC-101017733.
+The authors also acknowledge the computational resources provided by the Wigner Scientific Computational Laboratory (WSCLAB). \\[-3mm]